-Fourth semester of the M.A.C.M. music theory sequence.
-An integrated course that includes instrumentation and continues the harmony and musicianship studies of MUTHY 1434.
+Fourth semester of the MACM music theory sequence.
+An integrated course that continues the identification, analysis, and improvisation of chromatic harmony and formal structures in common practice music from MUTHY 1434, as well as explores musical composition of the 20th and 21st centuries.
 Prerequisite: MUTHY 1434.
-Four Hours.